 How do we move forward?
 How does the church move forward?
 (Divided as it, not much unlike the unchurched)

-Our human penchant for sweeping generalization in times like these miss the nuance and complexity that fill out the truth.
+Our human penchant for sweeping generalization in times like these misses the nuance and complexity that fill out the truth.
 I think about these things as I listen to an interview of Sarah Posner on the podcast, Sacred & Profane, titled Render Unto Q.

 Posner wrote the book, Unholy, WHY WHITE EVANGELICALS WORSHIP AT THE ALTAR OF DONALD TRUMP.
 She speaks in the interview about the New Right, Moral Majority and New Apostolic Reformation as precursors from the 1970’s and 80’s to what she calls “worship at the altar of Donald Trump” today.